 Stress test rules passed down from OSFI only pertain to residential mortgages (dwellings with 1 -4 dwellings under one legal description: houses, duplexes, tri-plex and four-plex).
 Any complex over four units is considered commercial and the stress test does NOT apply.

 STRESS TEST SUMMARY UNINSURED MORTGAGES

-Homebuyers/owners qualify for a mortgage using the benchmark rate, which is the Bank of Canada rate (Now 4.99%) OR the lender rate +2%, whichever is greater.
+Homebuyers/owners qualify for a mortgage using the benchmark rate, (currently 5.34%) OR the lender rate +2%, whichever is greater.

 INSURED MORTGAGES